-The end of fiscal year 2008 represented the conclusion of the third year of service for the oldest twenty-five Panasonic Toughbook computers.
-An additional two hundred Toughbooks will leave warranty coverage in June 2009, and begin their fourth year of service in the fleet.
-A permanent, revolving funding source should be established in order to replace aging computer equipment on an annual basis.
-Currently, ISP is utilizing a special appropriation that will be depleted prior to fiscal year 2011.
+The end of fiscal year 2009 represented the conclusion of the fourth year of service for the oldest Panasonic Toughbook computers.
+All 309 Panasonic Toughbook CF-18 computers are no longer under warranty.
+Additionally, seventy-six CF-19 computers and fifty-eight CF-30 computers will no longer be under warranty in September 2010.
+The warranty period is three years.
+In 2009, one hundred new CF-19 computers were purchased.
+Fifty of these computers have been issued to road troopers in Districts 1 and 8.
+The other fifty will be issued to various road troopers statewide in an effort to replace the oldest computers in the fleet.

 Fiber Optic Network Infrastructure Upgrades

 This upgrade will be critical for future projects, including those that will involve ISP communications centers.
-As technology evolves so to will the need to add additional network speed at our facilities.
+As technology evolves, so too will the need to add additional network speed at our facilities.
 Upgrading the network infrastructure with fiber optics will allow projects such as digital mobile video and future emerging technology.

 Post 1 has had Fiber Ethernet installed and is in the final process of having its new server installed.

-Post 8 Fiber has been put on hold until late spring because of a road project that is preventing the Fiber to be installed.
-An alternative route would double the cost making the installation $220,000.
-Post 3 will also be placed on hold because the DOT will be installing Fiber along the Interstate for video cameras to monitor a major construction project and ISP will be able to tap into it for around $5000, saving approximately $27,000.
-The estimated time frame for Post 3 will now be pushed back 12 to 24 months.
+Post 8 Fiber has been put on hold until late spring 2010 because of issues that the ICN has encountered with installing the fiber.
+An alternative route is needed and the final cost is unknown at this time.

+Post 3 will also be placed on hold because the DOT will be installing Fiber along the Interstate for video cameras to monitor a major construction project, and ISP will be able to tap into it for around $5000, saving approximately $27,000.
+The estimated time frame for Post 3 will now be pushed back 12 months.

 The next Post that we are considering to install Fiber will be Post 7 at an estimated cost of $23,000.

-Organizational Impact: $1,500,000 (initial installation) + $411,000/year (ICN service for all district offices and Communications Centers)
+Organizational Impact: $1,500,000 (initial installation) + $411,000/year (ICN service for all district offices and Communications Centers).
+These costs would depend on the number of district offices the Patrol Utilizes.
+It has been found that the cost of installing the fiber is increasing every year that the Patrol is unable to proceed with this project.

 Portable Radios

-ISP received 50 units and deployed new units to all Troopers in Post 5, 2 and Post 13.
-The units that these districts turn in will now be used for parts in an attempt to keep the other units operational.
-We need to address the issue of handhelds for the rest of the organization.
+ISP received 50 new units and deployed them to Troopers in Post 5, 2 and Post 13.
+The units that these districts turn in were used for parts in an attempt to keep the other units operational.
+An additional 50 units have been ordered and will replace all the units in Post 4 and 6.
+The same process of using old for parts to keep the rest of the Patrol operational will be used.
+Radio Technicians are advising that it takes approximately three old units to create one unit that is functional.

 In Car Audio Video Cameras